Actor Gene Hackman, prolific Oscar winner, found dead at home at 95 years old

 “To his credit, and my joy, he talked me into it,” Hackman said of Eastwood during an interview with the American Film Institute.

-Eugene Allen Hackman was born in San Bernardino, California, and grew up in Danville, Illinois, where his father worked as a pressman for the Commercial-News.
+Eugene Alden Hackman was born Jan.
+30, 1931, in San Bernardino, California, and grew up in Danville, Illinois, where his father worked as a pressman for the Commercial-News.
 His parents fought repeatedly, and his father often used his fists on Gene to take out his rage.
-The boy found refuge in movie houses, identifying with such screen rebels as Errol Flynn and James Cagney as his role models.
+The boy found refuge in movie houses, identifying with Errol Flynn and James Cagney as his role models.

 When Gene was 13, his father waved goodbye and drove off, never to return.
 The abandonment was a lasting injury to Gene.
-His mother had become an alcoholic and was constantly at odds with her mother, with whom the shattered family lived (Gene had a younger brother, actor Richard Hackman).
-At 16, he "suddenly got the itch to get out."
+His mother had become an alcoholic and was constantly at odds with her mother, with whom the shattered family lived (Gene had a younger brother).
+At 16, he “suddenly got the itch to get out.”
 Lying about his age, he enlisted in the U.S. Marines.
-In his early 30s, before his film career took off, his mother died in a fire started by her own cigarette.

 “Dysfunctional families have sired a lot of pretty good actors,” he observed ironically during a 2001 interview with The New York Times.

-In his 2001 Times interview, he recalled: "Douglas told me, `Gene, you'll never get what you want with the way you're acting.'
-And he didn't mean acting; he meant I was not behaving myself.
-He taught me not to use my reservations as an excuse for not doing the job."
-Even though he had the central part, Hackman was Oscar-nominated as supporting actor and Douglas as lead.
-The following year he won the Oscar as best actor for "The French Connection."

-Through the years, Hackman kept working, in pictures good and bad.
-For a time he seemed to be in a contest with Michael Caine for the world's busiest Oscar winner.
-In 2001 alone, he appeared in "The Mexican," "Heartbreakers," "Heist," "The Royal Tenenbaums" and "Behind Enemy Lines."
-But by 2004, he was openly talking about retirement, telling Larry King he had no projects lined up.
-His only credit in recent years was narrating a Smithsonian Channel documentary, “The Unknown Flag Raiser of Iwo Jima.”

 In 1956, Hackman married Fay Maltese, a bank teller he had met at a YMCA dance in New York.
 They had a son, Christopher, and two daughters, Elizabeth and Leslie, but divorced in the mid-1980s.
-In 1991 he married Betsy Arakawa, a classical pianist.
+In 1991 he married Betsy Arakawa, a classical pianist of Japanese descent who was raised in Hawaii.

 When not on film locations, Hackman enjoyed painting, stunt flying, stock car racing and deep sea diving.
 In his latter years, he wrote novels and lived on his ranch in Sante Fe, New Mexico, on a hilltop looking out on the Colorado Rockies, a view he preferred to his films that popped up on television.